waffle-iron/docs/source/index.rst

 The actual processing if left to streaming engines and libraries such as Spark Streaming,  Apache Flink, Storm and Kafka Streams.

-DataMountaineer provides a range of supporting components so the main technologies, mainly Kafka, Kafka Connect and the Confluent Platform.
+DataMountaineer provides a range of supporting components to the main technologies, mainly Kafka, Kafka Connect and the Confluent Platform.

 .. figure:: ../images/stream-reactor-1.jpg
    :alt: